Top Benefits You Gain From Getting Enough Sleep

 The 2017 American College Health Association National College Health Assessment II evaluated over 700 PLNU students.
 They found that “while about 50 percent of students met national exercise goals, less than 10 percent said they got enough sleep to feel rested every night”.
 Christine Spicer authored the December 17, 2018 article titled Respecting Our Need to Sleep and it contains alarming statistics.

 32 percent of the students surveyed admitted they only got enough sleep to feel rested once or twice a week.
 Only 8 percent reported no problems with daytime sleepiness in that week.
-About 46 percent said daytime sleepiness was “more than a little problem,” “a big problem,” or “a very big problem.”
+Our summation is that this represents a significant lack of understanding in the age group.
+It is important to know the value of sleep has on our over all well-being at every age.
+About 46 percent said daytime sleepiness was “more than a little problem”, “a big problem”, or “a very big problem”.

 The personal health benefits listed below will help you want to get more slumber.